Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Forecasting method

-The increase of $k_{\rm max}$ with redshift reflects the fact that the Universe is more linear at higher redshifts, so that the tree-level description of the bispectrum holds up to higher values of $k_{\rm max}$, allowing us to include more modes and thus more triangles, for a stronger bispectrum signal and reduced cosmic variance.
+The increase of $k_{\rm max}$ with redshift reflects the fact that the Universe is more linear at higher redshifts, so that the tree-level {modeling} holds up to higher values of $k_{\rm max}$, allowing us to include more modes and thus more triangles, for a stronger bispectrum signal and reduced cosmic variance.
+On the other hand, the bulk of the power spectrum signal originates from the largest accessible scales, due to the scale-dependence in the PNG bias correction.
 Exploiting the azimuthal symmetry of $B_{\rm HI}^s$, which depends on $\phi$ only through $\sin\phi$, we can integrate over $\phi$ from $\pi/2$ to $3\pi/2$ and multiply the integral by 2, speeding up the numerical calculations significantly.

-We only consider the diagonal part of the bispectrum covariance; in the Gaussian approximation the variance is \cite{Sefusatti2006,Sefusatti2007}:
+We only consider the diagonal part of the power spectrum and bispectrum covariance; in the Gaussian approximation the variance is \cite{Sefusatti2006,Sefusatti2007}:

 where $s_{123}=6,2,1$ for equilateral, isosceles and non-isosceles triangles respectively.
-In addition, for degenerate configurations, i.e. $k_i=k_j+k_m$, the variance should be multiplied by a factor of 2 \cite{Chan2017,Desjacques2016}.
+In addition, for degenerate configurations, i.e. $k_i=k_j+k_m$, the bispectrum variance should be multiplied by a factor of 2 \cite{Chan2017,Desjacques2016}.
 The off-diagonal terms of the covariance are related to higher than three-point correlators \cite{Sefusatti2006}, making the numerical implementation extremely tedious.
-For the high-density samples and large scales considered in this work, we do not expect the exclusion of the off-diagonal part of the covariance to have a significant impact on PNG forecasts (see also \cite{Karagiannis2018}).
+For the high-density samples, redshift range and large scales considered in this work, we do not expect the exclusion of the off-diagonal part of the covariance to have a significant impact on PNG forecasts \cite{Chan2017} (see also \cite{Karagiannis2018}).
 On the other hand, higher-order corrections to the (diagonal) variance could have a significant effect, not only for cosmological parameters \cite{Chan2017}, but also for PNG constraints \cite{Karagiannis2018}.
 The non-Gaussian contributions can be approximated by including perturbative corrections to the bispectrum variance, using the prescription of \cite{Chan2017}: